 The Login tab enables login limits.
 So if a user tries and fails to login say, 5 times in a row, they will be locked out of the site for a specified period of time.
 You have full control over how many attempts each user gets, how long they are locked out, and whether or not to blacklist users who have been locked out a few times in a row.
-You can also chose to be emailed whenever a user is blocked.
+You can also choose to be emailed whenever a user is blocked.
 This is helpful in preventing brute force attacks.

 Lastly, the Logs tab keeps track of all the various error reports and failed login attempts made to your site.
 It will report 404 detections and file changes, as well as other general errors and vulnerabilities.
 From time to time, you can use the “Remove Data” button to clear our your database with old logs, so that your database does not get too bloated.

-When using Better WP Security always use your best judgement.
+When using Better WP Security always use your best judgment.
 If something doesn’t feel right, reach out for help, or leave the option unchanged.
 And of course, backup your site.
 Always.
 It’s the best way to prevent any permanent damage.

-The plugin is completely free, and solicits donations through its admin page.
+The plugin is completely free and solicits donations through its admin page.
 If you think you might be in over your head in terms of WordPress security, Foo Plugins offers a one-time Premium Installation for $79 and one-time access to Premium Support for $39.
-But you will still have access to all of it’s main features with the free version so not to worry.
+But you will still have access to all of its main features with the free version so not to worry.
 And if you are having a basic problem, then the support forums are a good place to check out, though I wouldn’t expect any help beyond general questions.

 The plugin is updated quite often by the authors and keeps up to date with WordPress.
-And the whole source code is posted on GitHub so feel free to contribute to it’s development.
+And the whole source code is posted on GitHub so feel free to contribute to its development.